 Overall, there are four products within the Cosamin lineup:

 This is Cosamin’s “most researched, clinically proven” supplement for joint comfort, which was formulated more than 20 years ago by a pharmacist named Dr. Bob Henderson.
-According to the company, Cosamin DS stimulates cartilage production and prevents certain enzymes from breaking cartilage down, using only 2 ingredients:
+According to the company, DS stimulates cartilage production and prevents certain enzymes from breaking down cartilage, using two main ingredients:

 1,500 mg (1.5g) of FCHG49® Glucosamine HCl